 • • •

-NOTE: This is by no means meant to be a complete list of the vessels lost on May 10, as there have been thousands of ships lost for every day of the year.
+NOTE: This is by no means meant to be a complete list of the vessels lost on May 10, as there have been many thousands of ships lost for every day of the year.
 All of the above entries have been edited (shortened) and come from various editions of Spence’s List™.
 The original lists usually give additional data and sources.
-Those lists are being updated and are or will be made available for a fee elsewhere on this site.
+Those lists are being updated and, when ready, will be made available for a fee elsewhere on this site.

 © 2013, 2017 by Dr. E. Lee Spence for composition, content and compilation.Share